syzodidntmakeit/kawaiiblog/posts/25-10-2025/blog.md

 He decided to do something.
 Around the same time…

-1991.
+ It's 1991.
 Their first album *Mr. Hood* was released under the rap group title.
 During this, 19 year old Dumile, along with his groupmate Onyx, testified before the United States Congress in support of the National Voter Registration Act, on behalf of Rock the Vote.

 Being the only rapper to this day to speak before the Senate about voter rights.